aegerita/ProductibiliBuddy/README.md

 A web app for me and my friends to keep track of assignments, quiz and the like

-Thank Miscry for comparing this silly app to "A cozy tavern in the middle of a winter storm", that is my motivation right there!
+Thank Miscry for comparing this silly app to "a cozy tavern in the middle of a winter storm" <3 That is my motivation right there!

-Please do play around and check out all the easter eggs!
+Please do play around and check out all the easter eggs ;)

 Should be compatible to most browers and screen sizes